Here to Help Learning Speakers

 “Everything from Beth Mora is always amazing.
 This year she gave a class on being frugal.
 It was an eye opener.
 I’ve already implemented several of the ideas she presented.”
 Tracy B.

-Educational Life Hacks for Students with Dyslexia, Dysgraphia, or Dyspraxia Does your student have one of these “Triple D” neurologically-based learning challenges that affect reading, handwriting, spelling, composition, and sometimes math?
-Or maybe your child must face ADD or ADHD or another brain based learning challenge.
-You may have the diagnosis and understand what is happening in your child’s brain, but the question remains, how do I teach my child?
-Beth Mora will present educational life hacks that will help your student thrive in all subjects areas.
+Does your student have one of these “Triple D” neurologically-based learning challenges affecting reading, handwriting, spelling, composition, and math?
+Or maybe your child must face ADD or ADHD or another brain-based learning challenge.
+You may have the diagnosis and understand what is happening in your child’s brain, but the question remains: how do I teach my child?
+Beth Mora will present educational life hacks to help your student thrive in all subject areas.

 “We enjoyed your workshop.
 You really do an incredible job! -Jamie S.